influencer affiliation master agreement terms

-THIS INFLUENCER AFFILIATION MASTER AGREEMENT TERMS OF SERVICE (“IAMA”) sets forth terms and conditions entered into by and between Stack Influence LLC, a Delaware limited liability company (“Agency”), and the party (“Influencer”) executing a statement of work also executed by Agency and referencing this IAMA (as applicable, the “Statement of Work” and together with this IAMA, the “Agreement”).
+THIS INFLUENCER AFFILIATION MASTER AGREEMENT TERMS OF SERVICE (“IAMA”) sets forth terms and conditions entered into by and between Stack Influence LLC, a Delaware limited liability company (“Agency”), and the party (“Influencer”) accepting terms of service, enrolling in or selecting a product campaign, or otherwise executing a statement of work referencing this IAMA (however denominated, the “Statement of Work” and together with this IAMA, the “Agreement”).
 Agency and Influencer may each be referred to herein as a “Party” and together as the “Parties”.
 This IAMA shall be effective as of the effective date of the Statement of Work.

 Article I – Standard Services